-Allan Bloom wrote in The Closing of the American Mind that:
+Allan Bloom wrote in The Closing of the American Mind:

 “People sup together, play together, travel together, but they do not think together.
 Hardly any homes have any intellectual life whatsoever, let alone one that informs the vital interests of life.
 Educational TV marks the high tide for family intellectual life.”